Coconut Oil Health Benefits and Side Effects

 The MCFAs ingest and kill the membrane walls of bacteria, including Helicobacter Pylori, a bacteria that’s been proven to increase your risk of stomach cancer.

-8. The Unsaturated Fatty Acids May Reduce Seizures
+8. Unsaturated Fatty Acids May Reduce Seizures

 The Keto diet has a wide range of benefits, most of it which comes from the use of ketones instead of glucose as your main energy source.
-There is ongoing research being done on ketones to very the health benefits and it’s effect on mitigating many disorders.

 Coconut Oil Side Effects and Detriments

-However, if you suffer from too much bad cholesterol in your blood, consuming a product that’s too high in good HDL cholesterol can still be a cause for concern.
+However, if you suffer from too much bad cholesterol in your blood, consuming a product that’s too high in good (HDL) cholesterol can still be a cause for concern.

-Another common downfall to pay attention to if you're regularly using coconut oil into your diet for the first time, you might get diarrhea.
 Because coconut oil acts as a detox for your digestive tract, killing all the bad bacteria can be sent out in waves of diarrhea.

 This is only temporary and fades away after the first few days, foods containing hemp oil have similar results.